Faculty of Business, Humanities and Social Sciences | School of Humanities and Social Sciences | History and History of Art

 As part of her PhD, Lindsay completed a curatorial placement at the Département des Objets d’Art, Musée du Louvre, in 2020.
 Previously, she was a curatorial intern at Waddesdon Manor (The Rothschild Collection), Buckinghamshire, and at The Wallace Collection, London, where she assisted Suzanne Higgott with research on Sir Richard and Lady Wallace.

+Lindsay is a Trustee of the Society for the History of Collecting and a committee member for the Digital Research Projects of the British and Irish Furniture Makers Online (BIFMO).
 She is part of the French Porcelain Society’s Emerging Scholars’ Group and the Furniture History Society’s Early Career Development group.
-Other memberships include the Society for the History of Collecting, Society for the Study of French History (SSFH), British Association for Victorian Studies (BAVS), and the Association for Art History (AAH).
+Other memberships include the English Ceramics Circle, Society for the Study of French History (SSFH), British Association for Victorian Studies (BAVS), and the Association for Art History (AAH).

 Research interests